gemscode/ravens/README.md

 ## 🧩 Extending the Platform

-- Swap Redis for another database.
+- Swap Redis with Cassandra or PostgreSQL
-- Add new data sources or sinks.
+- Extend consumer agent logic
-- Extend processing logic for new event types.
+- Add support for multiple topics or routing rules
-- Integrate with cloud-native CI/CD pipelines.
+- Deploy to GKE, EKS, or AKS using your kubeconfig

 ---